RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 The complete code example is available [here](4-loading-events.fsx).

-As for step 3, my code example doesn't show the whole story here as I didn't implement the infrasctructure layer.
+As for step 3, my code example doesn't show the whole story here as I didn't implement the infrastructure layer.
 For this step you'll have to deserialize *events* once loaded from the database.

 ## Step 5: removing *state* from the infrastructure layer

 For this final refactoring, we will remove the `PrinterState` from the infrastructure layer, meaning we will only load and save `Events list`.
-This is straighforward as we will only remove code.
+This is straightforward as we will only remove code.
 Note that it is possible to achieve this step before the step 4.

 First, let's change our dependencies: